1940-1945. The resistance in the dutch province of Limburg

 Valkenburg

-- Initial resistance - Police - Valkenburg - survivor - Group Smit -
+- Initial resistance - Police - Valkenburg - Survivors - Group Smit -

 Veldwachter (local policeman appointed by the municipality) in Valkenburg until december 1941.
 Was a member of the early resistance group around J.Smit in Heerlen.
-The earliest data on this group are from the end of 1940 and early 1941.
-Smit, a professional soldier demobilized in July …
+The earliest data on this group …

 Scheer, van der